Blogs

 • Patients presenting old insurance cards from previous employers.

-These factors create a silent data gap where valid information exists within the payer database but never reaches the provider.
-Without a method to cross-reference patient details against a broader database, these accounts are often incorrectly moved into the self-pay category.
+These factors create a silent data gap: valid information exists in the payer system but never reaches the provider.
+Without a method to cross-reference patient details against a broader database, these accounts end up incorrectly moved to self-pay.

 Frequent Changes in Payer Enrollment and COBRA Coverage

-Employment changes often lead to rapid changes in insurance status that are difficult to track.
-A patient might lose their job, but later choose COBRA coverage, which typically applies retroactively to the date of the original loss.
-In these situations, a policy is active on the date of service, but that information does not appear in the patient record or the initial eligibility check.
+Employment changes often create rapid shifts in insurance status that billing teams can't easily track.
+A patient might lose their job but later elect COBRA, which typically applies retroactively to the date of the original coverage loss.
+In those situations, a policy is active on the date of service, but that information doesn't appear in the patient record or the initial eligibility check.

 Coverage Type Scenario Impact on Billing